 Hunting depends on sight, usually in the early morning or early evening, but also when the plains are illuminated by a bright moon.

 Africa’s best teamwork

-The pack hunts as a disciplined single unit.
+The pack hunts as a disciplined, single unit.
 It’s a fearsome sight to witness, perhaps the greatest of all encounters you could have on an African safari.
-What makes them so special is that the prey know they are coming.
+What makes them so special is that the prey knows they are coming.